Immunotherapy for Hodgkin Lymphoma

 Rituximab (Rituxan)

 Rituximab may be used to treat nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL).
 This mAb attaches to a substance called CD20 on some types of lymphoma cells.
-It's often given along with chemotherapy and/or radiation therapy.

-Rituximab is given as an IV infusion in the doctor’s office or clinic.
-When it's used by itself, it's usually given once a week for 4 weeks, which may then be repeated several months later.
-When it's given along with chemotherapy, it's most often given on the first day of each chemo cycle.
+When used by itself, it's usually given once a week for 4 weeks.
+It may then be repeated several months later.
+When given along with chemotherapy, it's most often given on the first day of each chemo cycle.

 Common side effects are usually mild but can include: